amitsinghgh19/mongo-news-scraper/README.md

 * `mongo-news-scraper` is an app that allows users to scrape articles from [The Verge](https://www.theverge.com/tech/) and save their favorites into a personalized library.

-* The `Scrape New Tech Articles` button triggers the app to scrape the internet for new tech articles, rendering them in the browser in a user-friendly fashion.
+* The `Scrape New Tech Articles` button triggers the app to scrape the [The Verge](https://www.theverge.com/tech/) site for new tech articles, rendering them in the browser in a user-friendly fashion.
 Each article comes with a `Save` button.
 Users can immediately read a short synopsis on each article or follow a link to read the full article.

 * The `Save` button `on-click` will save that particular article to the database.